 Adding contact sensors allows commercial customers with burglar alarms to easily add a level of employee tracking.
 Our alarm customers always have contact sensors installed on their exterior doors.
 After all, these doors are at risk of being broken into and should activate an alarm upon a breach during non-business hours.
 However, adding contact sensors to additional doors can add a level of employee tracking to your existing alarm system.
 When paired with an interactive cellular dialer, these sensors provide a text alert anytime an employee opens specific doors.
 Even if the security system is disarmed, you can receive these alerts on any door(s) of your choosing.

 Our post detailing Unconventional Uses for Contact Sensors examines this concept from a home safety perspective.
-However, we also install these sensors to protect sensitive areas of our commercial customers’ businesses.
-Business owners use these sensors to protect against theft.
+However, we also install these sensors in sensitive areas of our commercial customers’ businesses.
+Business owners use these sensors to create notifications in the case of a burglary.
 They also use them to track other events.
 For example, you can track how many times an employee uses the back door for a cigarette break.
 Adding contact sensors can help tremendously with employee tracking, at a minimal cost.

 Creating the Perfect Employee Tracking System for Your Business